richonguzman/LoRa_APRS_Tracker/README.md

 ____________________________________________________
 ## Timeline (Versions):

+- 2023.12.07 Added LoRa32 v2.1 board as Tracker (with external GPS module), as Bluetooth TNC(Android/Apple) and ESP32 as DIY Tracker.
+- 2023.12.06 T-Beam V1.2 as default board.
+- 2023.12.05 Updated packets recognition (+Objects + Mic-E).
-- 2023.11.28 Adding BLE TNC Tx from aprs.fi app for iOS.
+- 2023.11.28 Adding BLE connection to use it as TNC with APRS.fi app for iOS.
 - 2023.11.07 DigiRepeater Mode added in Emergency Menu.
 - 2023.10.23 COMPLETE New Menu for Keyboard add-on.
 - 2023.10.22 Added Keyboard Support over I2C (CARDKB from https://m5stack.com)